-This initiative is a collaborative effort between the Bellingham Police Department and the Bellingham Public Library.
-The goal is to increase literacy, foster a positive relationship between children and law enforcement in our community, and connect kids with our public library system.
+In August 2022, the Bellingham Police Department (BPD) and the Bellingham Public Library began a new collaborative partnership.
+The goal is to increase literacy, foster a positive relationship between children and law enforcement in the Bellingham, WA community, and connect kids with the public library system.

 “BPD Literacy Initiative is a unique way for our law enforcement officers to have non-enforcement positive experiences with our children.
 I am excited for this impactful community engagement opportunity and I am very grateful for our partnership with Bellingham Public Library,” said Bellingham Police Chief Rebecca Mertzig.

 To initiate the program, the police department applied for and was awarded a Project Neighborly grant from the Whatcom Community Foundation.
-The grant allowed the library and police department to purchase over 2,000 books that will be given away to children in our community.
-For more information call 360-778-8751.
+The grant allowed the library and police department to purchase over 2,000 books that will be given away to children in the Bellingham community.

 Claudia Murphy, Lieutenant Bellingham Police Department, 360-778-8834, firstname.lastname@example.org